 Most of the cabins targeted were around North Pond, with some also by Little North Pond.
 Knight’s camp was to the west of Little North Pond, and in fact only three minutes walk from the nearest cabin.
 Knight lived there for the whole of his decades in the woods, within earshot of his neighbours voices at times.

-He only ventured out to steal from occupied cabins, eventually becoming an expert burglar, able to get in and out without leaving obvious signs.
+He only ventured out to steal from unoccupied cabins, eventually becoming an expert burglar, able to get in and out without leaving obvious signs.
 He chose midweek nights, ideally during rainstorms, to cover his tracks and avoid accidental contact with cabin owners.
 But people gradually became certain that the food packets, propane bottles, and batteries that they were certain they’d brought were in fact stolen and not just forgotten.
 This led to a huge amount of nervousness and fear, and for many people spoilt the joy of owning a weekend cabin by the lake.

 He also regularly stole from Pine Tree Camp, which provides outdoor education and experiences to people with disabilities, and that’s where he was eventually caught, after a silent alarm set of Sgt Terry Hughes, a Maine state game warden, woke him up at home in the middle of the night.
 Reading Finkel’s description it sounded very like Broomlee that I went to myself as a child.